Medicare in Pennsylvania

 Original Medicare has out-of-pocket costs that can be substantial and there is no out-of-pocket cap with Original Medicare.
 Many Original Medicare beneficiaries use Medigap plans to supplement their coverage, with the Medigap plan covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that they would otherwise have to pay themselves.

-There are 67 insurers that offer individual Medigap plans in Pennsylvania as of 2023, plus two that offer Medicare SELECT plans and several that offer group Medigap plans.
+There are 60 insurers that offer individual Medigap plans in Pennsylvania as of 2024, plus several that offer group Medigap plans.
 According to data compiled by AHIP, 701,280 Pennsylvania residents had Medigap coverage as of 2020.

 Medigap plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N), but premiums vary significantly from one insurer to another.
 Federal rules provide a six-month guaranteed-issue window for Medigap plans, which begins when the person is at least 65 and enrolled in Medicare Part B.